Religious figures to receive salary in Azerbaijan | News.az

 Religious figures to receive salary in Azerbaijan

-From February 2018 on, all official religious figures will receive salary in Azerbaijan through the Moral Values Promotion Fund, Mubariz Gurbanli, chairman of the State Committee for Work with Religious Organizations, announced Monday, APA reported.
+All official religious figures will receive salary in Azerbaijan from 2018, Gunduz Ismayilov, deputy chairman of the Azerbaijani State Committee for Work with Religious Organizations, said.

-He noted that at the moment the amount of salary and to whom it will be given is being discussed.
+Ismayilov made the remarks at the conference entitled "Religious educational work: the current situation and opportunities" in Baku Nov.
+10, Trend reports.

-"The most important thing is that the imams and other religious figures appointed to mosques by the Caucasian Muslims Office (CMO) will receive salaries on the recommendation of the administration itself.
-This is significant from the socio-political point of view.
-It's a necessity,” said Gurbanli.
+Moreover, religious colleges that have passed registration will start to gradually operate,” he said, adding that education will be free.

 News.Az